 Mithila's Sugared Legacy in 10 Desserts

-The Mithila region of Bihar has a serious sweet tooth.
-The community enjoys their sugared desserts, from the sesame coated anarsa, to the rice dumpling with jaggery and coconut that is bagiya.
-Jigyasa Mishra walks us through her favourite desserts from her home.
+The Mithila region of Bihar and Nepal has a serious sweet tooth.
+The community loves its sugared desserts, from the sesame-coated anarsa, to the sweet rice dumpling with jaggery and coconut that is bagiya.
+Jigyasa Mishra shares her favourite desserts from home in Darbhanga.

-My earliest food memories are of my Maithil family trying to force-feed me maachh (fish)-bhaat — they failed in that endeavour, and of my baba (grandfather) getting rasgullas for me from Sweet Home (a small sweet shop in Darbhanga, Bihar) every time we visited him.
-On his payday, Baba would often parcel my favourite rasgullas, by someone travelling to my hometown, Chitrakoot, via train.
+My earliest food memories are of my grandfather, baba, bringing home rasgullas from Sweet Home, a little sweet shop in Darbhanga, Bihar.
+On payday, Baba would often parcel my favourite rasgullas, and send it with someone travelling to my hometown, Chitrakoot, via train.

-Baba is no more, but the Sweet Home remains at the same old location serving the same old taste.
+Baba is no more, but Sweet Home remains in its iconic location, still serving Maithils that same old taste of nostalgia.

-Mithilanchal or Mithila is a cultural region of North Bihar and Eastern Nepal containing Darbhanga and Madhubani districts.
-The cuisine of Mithilanchal depends on the local produce like rice, fox-nut, mustard, mustard oil, lentils, sun dried and steamed delicacies.
-The Maithils hold a special place in heart for all things sweet, be it makhana kheer, malpua, thekua, or the evergreen, white and spongy rasgullas.
+Mithilanchal or Mithila is a cultural region of North Bihar and Eastern Nepal, home to Darbhanga and Madhubani districts.
+The cuisine of Mithilanchal depends on local produce like rice, fox-nut, mustard, mustard oil, lentils, sun dried and steamed delicacies.
+The Maithils hold a special place in heart for all things sweet, be it makhana kheer, malpua, thekua, or the evergreen white and spongy rasgullas.

 But the desserts of Bihar are not limited to rasgullas.
-There is more to the list:
+There is an ocean of sugar to explore.

 Anarsa

-If passing through the busy lanes of Patna early in the morning, follow that sweet smell to the nearest Anarsa shop.
-Anarsa are small rice-powder balls filled with tiny khoya (mawa) chunks, coated with sesame seeds and deep fried until they crack open.
-These slight cracks help in diffusing their fresh aroma.
-Several local shops in Patna and nearby districts make the batches in big kadais.
+When passing through the busy lanes of Patna early in the morning, follow that sweet aroma to the nearest anarsa shop.
+Anarsa are small rice-powder balls filled with tiny khoya chunks, coated with sesame seeds and deep fried until they crack open.
+These slight cracks help diffuse their fresh aroma.
+Several local shops in Patna and nearby districts make these sweets in large batches, out in the open.

 Tilkut

-Tilkut is similar to what is available in other states of the country as gajak.
-A winter special dessert, it is made of jaggery, lemon syrup, cardamom and white sesame.
-The mixture is divided into small balls, which are beaten with a pestle-like structure to form a bowl-shaped dessert.
-This sweet is then packed in paper boxes all across Bihar.
-Tilkut is served to guests like cookies and doubles as a morning snack and energy bar in Bihari households.
+Tilkut is not dissimilar to what is available in other states of the country as gajak.
+A winter special, it is made of jaggery, lemon syrup, cardamom and white sesame.
+The mixture is divided into small balls, which are beaten with a pestle-like tool to give it a bowl-like shape.
+Tilkut is then packed into paper boxes all across Bihar, ready to be shipped.
+Tilkut is served like a cookie, and doubles as a morning snack and energy bar in Bihari households.

 Baadshaahi

-Baadshahi still has its umbilical cord attached to Mithilanchal, the Sitamarhi district to be precise.
+Baadshahi still has its umbilical cord attached to Mithilanchal — the district of Sitamarhi, to be precise.
 It is also called balushahi, and has a flavour and colour that is completely different from rasgulla.
-Baadshaahi chhena blends with sooji and sugar before being formed into balls, and dipped into a caramelised sugar syrup.
-Every day, several kilograms of this dessert are dispatched by the traditional halwais of Sitamarhi to the regular retail sellers in the neighbourhood districts, within Mithilanchal.
+Baadshaahi chhena blends sooji and sugar before being formed into balls, and dipped into a caramelised sugar syrup.

 Bagiya

-The consumption of rice in Bihar is not limited to just being a main course, served with dal and curries.
+The consumption of rice in Bihar is not limited to main course, and served with dal and curry.
 It finds its way into desserts as well.
 Bagiya is a winter delicacy, and is a rice dumpling filled with jaggery and coconut, which is steamed in boiling water and served hot.
-A version of bagiya that is boiled in milk is called doodh-bagiya.
+There’s a version of bagiya that is boiled in milk and called doodh-bagiya.

 Khaja

-It is a loud, crispy dessert that announces its presence in a single bite.
-Khaja holds a GI tag (if it comes from Silao town), and its flaky, lightly sweetened layers of refined flour, fried are briefly soaked in thin chashni.
-In every Bihari wedding, across castes, khaja is exchanged between the bride’s and groom’s families along with other sweets and fruits.
+This is a crisp dessert that announces its presence in a single bite.
+Khaja holds a GI tag (if made in the town of Silao).
+It is flaky, and has lightly sweetened layers of flour that are fried and then briefly soaked in thin chashni.
+Khaja is exchanged between the bride and groom’s families, in every Bihari wedding.

 Ras Kadamb

-This sweet seems to have derived its name from kadamb fruit, since it looks like one but with a surprise within.
-Ras kadam or roshkadam looks like a ball of poppy seeds but take a bite, and you will find khoya and a juicy chhena ball, inside.
-The beauty of ras kadam is that it a dessert with three layers of distinct ingredients.
+This sweet seems to have derived its name from the kadamb fruit, given its physical resemblance.
+Ras kadam or roshkadam looks like a ball of poppy seeds, but inside, it is stuffed with khoya and juicy chhena.
+It is a dessert with three layers of distinct ingredients and sweetness.

 Mirjai